How to upload/publish data for supported formats

 To further automate, you can also upload and directly publish data.
 After performing some

-smaller test uploads, you should consider to skip our staging and publish the upload
+smaller test uploads, you should consider skipping our staging and publish the upload

 right away.
 This can save you some time and additional API calls.
 The upload endpoint